Are you over- or under-vaccinating your pet? Would you know if you were and could you recognize the symptoms?

 - Dog vaccinations play a critical role in protecting your dog from many dangerous and even fatal diseases.

-- While state law requires all dogs are vaccinated for rabies, there are a number of other vaccinations that can protect your dog from serious diseases that are easily preventable.
+- there are a number of other vaccinations that can protect your dog from serious diseases that are easily preventable.

 - Several diseases that had been fairly common this kind of as canine distemper, canine parvo, and feline panleukopenia are seen much less frequently these days as a outcome from the intense efforts by the veterinary profession to vaccinate in opposition to them.